 History

 By 1975, Nollman was living in Bolinas, California where he received a grant from the newly-founded California Arts Commission to build a buoyant drum with a seat and outriggers to interact with several different cetacean species in the wild.
-It is here in Bolinas as well that Nollman begins his career as an author, penning articles for the CoEvolution Quarterly (a subsidiary journal of the Whole Earth Catalog) documenting his experiences of playing music with animals.
-Through this work, Nollman develops a reputation for his interspecies endeavors and in 1977 is invited by a fledgling Greenpeace to participate in a project combatting the brutal dolphin drive fishing practices on Iki Island, Japan – a practice later made famous by the 2009 documentary "The Cove".
-During his time in Japan, Nollman developed early prototypes for electronic music systems designed to protect the dolphins from local fisherman, creating acoustic "fences" around fishing boats with audio signals amplified underwater.
+It was in Bolinas that Nollman began his career as an author, penning an article for the CoEvolution Quarterly (a subsidiary journal of the Whole Earth Catalog) documenting his experiences of playing live music with animals.
+In 1976, he joined saxophonist Paul Winter, soundscape ecologist Bernie Krause, and neuroscientist Paul Spong in a Japanese film production about playing music with wild orcas.

-The multifaceted projects of Interspecies Communication were funded by the generous donations from readers of the newsletter in addition to support from various donors, grants, and media appearances.
-Projects include the Human/Dolphin Foundation, a collaboration with John and Toni Lilly in Careyes, Mexico; the Orca Project an annual expedition to the Johnstone Strait in Canada to record musical interactions with wild orcas; development of custom electronics and recording equipment for in-situ recordings of animals and environment with engineers Richard Ferarro, Mike Sofen, and Mark Fischer; collaborative efforts with the indigenous Aborigines of Lake Tyers, Australia to rescue a stranded dolphin community; using music and sound to help free gray whales caught in the Barrow Strait, Alaska; developing longterm communication programs with beluga whale populations in the Arctic Circle; collaborating with writer and artist Micky Remann on the development and implementation of underwater musical performances; as well as giving talks, leading seminars, and exhibiting work on interspecies communication internationally.
+During the mid-1980s Interspecies Communication crystallized into a vital source of countercultural activity in the environmentalism and avant-garde artistic practices of the time.
+The multifaceted projects of Interspecies Communication were increasingly being funded by generous donations from readers of the newsletter in addition to support from various donors, grants, and media appearances.
+Virginia Coyle came onboard in 1984 as a uniquely gifted event producer, and along with Katy Nollman as project manager expanded the organization's operational range to include the Human/Dolphin Foundation, a collaboration with John and Toni Lilly in Careyes, Mexico; the Orca Project an annual expedition to the Johnstone Strait in Canada to record musical interactions with wild orcas; and collaborative efforts with the indigenous Aborigines of Lake Tyers, Australia to rescue a stranded dolphin pod.

 "The world itself can only be perceived as a unity upon which we all live and die, grow and collaborate."